dojo/cli/README.md

 The CLI has the following built-in commands:

-* `dojo create` - provides scaffolding for new Dojo 2 projects.
 * `dojo eject` - allows users to configure and run command instead of the cli.
 * `dojo version` - provides information on the versions of installed commands and the cli itself.

 In addition to the built-in commands, additional commands are available and will show up in your command list even if they have not been installed.

+* `dojo create` - provides scaffolding for new Dojo 2 projects.

 * `dojo build` - for building Dojo2 applications and custom elements
 * `dojo test` - for testing Dojo2 applications

 If you try to use a command that is not installed, the CLI will give you instructions on how to install the command.

-If you need help with a command, you can use the `-h` option.
+If you need help, you can use the `-h` option.

 ```shell
 # print help for the CLI, listing all available commands